 If you are beginning your McCulloch family search and hope to discover your Scottish roots, you may be surprised at what you find.

 Although there are multiple McCulloch and McCullough haplogroups, one McCulloch line shares the rare haplogroup R1a (R-BY32010).
 This haplogroup seems to trace back to the Sarmatians of the Central Eurasian Steppes.
 More particularly, this line might trace its arrival in Great Britain to the Iazyges Sarmatian soldiers who served as auxiliaries in the Roman occupation of Great Britain under Marcus Aurelius Sarmaticus.
 In 175 AD, the Romans defeated the Iazyges in the Marcomannic Wars.
 The terms of the peace treaty required the Iazyges to surrender 8,000 soldiers to the Romans.
-5,500 of these men were sent to Great Britain to pacify the unruly population.
+5,500 of these men were ordered to Great Britain to pacify the unruly population.
 It is said that even after 20 years of service, these men were not allowed to return home.
 Inevitably, their descendants would eventually go local.